 However, you can take the following steps to enhance your platform's trust and safety.

 Customer education is probably the lowest-hanging fruit you can utilize to strengthen your platform's safety because it requires the least resources to execute.
-Fraudsters often prey on customers' ignorance and trick them into giving out sensitive information like PINs, log in details, and OTP codes.
+Fraudsters often prey on customers' ignorance and trick them into giving out sensitive information like PINs, login details, and OTP codes.

-You can boost security by educating customers on how to protect their confidential data, how fraudsters run scams and the steps they can take to stay safe.
+You can boost security by educating customers on how to protect their confidential data, how fraudsters run scams, and the steps they can take to stay safe.
 Educating customers is also a great way to build trust because it shows how proactive you are about safety and security.

 Webinars, blog posts, social media posts, and youtube videos are mediums you can use to educate customers.

 You can detect financial crimes by using a transaction monitoring system.
 It allows you to monitor transactions like deposits, transfers, and withdrawals.
-Also, real-time transaction monitoring systems help you stay ahead of fraud by giving them insight into suspicious customer activity and behavioural patterns.
+Also, real-time transaction monitoring systems help you stay ahead of fraud by giving them insight into suspicious customer activity and behavioral patterns.

 With transaction monitoring, you can detect and stop potential fraud and money laundering activities before they occur.